micko920/role_r/README.md

-# role_r
+# role_graphviz
-Ansible role for installing R script
+Ansible role for installing correct version of Graphviz.
+There are a couple of bugs in the current platform released versions.